akka/akka/akka-docs/rst/java/untyped-actors.rst

 .. includecode:: code/docs/actor/UntypedActorDocTest.java
    :include: gracefulStop

+.. includecode:: code/docs/actor/UntypedActorDocTest.java
+   :include: gracefulStop-actor

 When ``gracefulStop()`` returns successfully, the actor’s ``postStop()`` hook will have been executed: there exists a happens-before edge between the end of ``postStop()`` and the return of ``gracefulStop()``.

+In the above example a custom ``Manager.SHUTDOWN`` message is sent to the target actor to initiate the process of stopping the actor.
+You can use ``PoisonPill`` for this, but then you have limited possibilities to perform interactions with other actors before stopping the target actor.
+Simple cleanup tasks can be handled in ``postStop``.

 .. warning::